Tips & Guides

 If your phone has a 2x zoom or portrait mode, use it.
 These modes typically switch to a telephoto lens or crop from the center, both of which reduce distortion compared to the default wide-angle.

-Do not crop aggressively afterward.
-If you stand far back and then crop tightly to your face, you may lose enough resolution to trigger a separate quality check.
-Stand at the right distance, frame the shot loosely, and let the Passport Seva portal or a compliance tool handle the crop to 630×810 pixels.
+Do not crop from a tiny, blurry source.
+Start with a high-resolution original, frame the shot loosely, and let the Passport Seva portal or a compliance tool handle the crop to 630×810 pixels.

 Have someone else take the photo.
 Self-timers work too — prop your phone on a shelf at eye level, set a 10-second timer, and stand 5 feet back.